 One last injury before the journey ends, a few days earlier than I’d planned.
 I’m glad it’s over, yet I already miss it.
 I’m pleased I had the chance to take on this adventure.
 I’d do it all over again given the opportunity.

 I’ve also added some navigation elements to the bottom of each page to make it easy to read the entire trail journal from start to finish, should one so desire.
-It looks like this:
+Those elements looks like this:

-Yeah, nothing too fancy, but it should help get you travel between the pages a little easier.
+Nothing too fancy, but these should help you travel between the pages a little easier.